Apple TV (streaming service)

-Apple TV+ is an American subscription streaming service owned and operated by Apple Inc. Launched on November 1, 2019, it offers a selection of original production film and television series called Apple Originals.
-The service was announced during the Apple Special Event of March 2019, where entertainers from Apple TV+ projects appeared on-stage, among them Jennifer Aniston, Oprah Winfrey and Steven Spielberg.

-The service can be accessed through Apple's website and through the Apple TV app, which has gradually become available for many Apple devices and some major competing streaming devices, including some smart TV models and video-game consoles.
+Apple TV, formerly known as Apple TV+, is a subscription over-the-top streaming service owned by Apple.
+The service launched on November 1, 2019, and it offers a selection of original production film and television series called Apple Originals.
+The service was announced during the Apple Special Event of March 2019, where entertainers from Apple TV projects appeared onstage, including Jennifer Aniston, Oprah Winfrey, and Steven Spielberg.
+The service can be accessed through Apple's website and through the Apple TV app, which has gradually become available on many Apple devices and some major competing digital media players, including some smart TV models and video-game consoles.
+Apple TV has over 45 million paid memberships.
+The service was rebranded in late 2025, removing the + from "Apple TV", a new intro sound, composed by Finneas, and a new "Rainbow" multicoloured logo created through real glass and practical effects.
+This rebrand was widely visible on devices updated to Apple's OS 26.1 variant, as well as on the Apple TV App.

 Apple plans to expand the services' availability, and there are workarounds for subscribers whose device is not presently supported.
-Access is included in the Apple One subscription bundle.
-Most of the content is available in Dolby Vision profile 5 and Atmos.
+Access is included as part of the Apple One subscription.
+Most of the content is available in Dolby Vision profile 5 and Dolby Atmos.
 Upon its debut, Apple TV+ was available in about 100 countries, fewer than the reported target of 150.
-A number of countries were excluded from service despite other Apple products being available.
-Commentators noted that the fairly wide initial reach of the service offered Apple an advantage over other recently launched services such as Disney+, and that because Apple distributes its own content through the service instead of distributing licensed third-party content (as, for example, Hulu does) it will not be limited by licensing issues during its expansion.
+Several countries were excluded from service despite other Apple products being available.
+Commentators noted that the fairly wide initial reach of the service offered Apple an advantage over other recently launched services such as Disney+, and that because Apple distributes its own content through the service instead of distributing licensed third-party content (as, for example, Netflix does) it will not be limited by licensing issues during its expansion.

 By early 2020, Apple TV+ had poor growth and low subscriber numbers relative to competing services.
-In the middle of that year, Apple began to license older television programs and films, attempting to stay competitive with other services, attract and retain a viewership for its original content, and convert into subscribers users who were trialling the service.

-The service has become the home to critically-acclaimed content: between September 2021 and March 2022, Apple TV+ netted a Primetime Emmy Award for Outstanding Comedy Series with Ted Lasso and the Academy Award for Best Picture with CODA, whose win marked the first Best Picture win for a film distributed by a streaming service.

-Apple TV+ (along with the simultaneously announced a-la-carte premium-video subscription aggregation service Apple TV Channels) is part of a concerted effort by Apple to expand its service revenues.
+In the middle of that year, Apple began to license older television programs and films, attempting to stay competitive with other services, attract and retain a viewership for its original content, and convert into subscribers users who were trialing the service.
+Since then, the service has become the home to critically acclaimed content: between September 2021 and March 2022, Apple TV+ netted a Primetime Emmy Award for Outstanding Comedy Series with Ted Lasso and the Academy Award for Best Picture with CODA, the first Best Picture win for a film distributed by a streaming service.
+Natalie Portman, Reese Witherspoon and Jennifer Aniston have all signed a multi year look deal with Apple TV+ to develop more television projects under their production companies.
+Apple TV+ (along with the simultaneously announced a-la-carte premium-video subscription aggregation service Apple TV app) is part of a concerted effort by Apple to expand its service revenues.
+The service's programming arm is Apple Studios.